 For some people, there is a period of adjustment where they don’t know the right things to say or do.
 As they adjust to your news, they may want to reach out and help.

-Communicate as honestly and openly as you can so your family and friends know how you are feeling and what you need.
+Communicate as honestly and openly as you can so your partner, family and friends know how you are feeling and what you need.
 When you lead the way, others realise they also have permission to share their feelings and needs.

-Family and friends of women with ovarian cancer need to know:
+Partners, family and friends of women with ovarian cancer need to know:

 - How important they are to the woman diagnosed with ovarian cancer

 - How to communicate and what they can do to help

 - How to care for themselves during this difficult time

 There was an outpouring of love, sometimes from the most unexpected quarters – friends and family really wanted to help.
 Some people couldn’t cope and backed away for a time, so I focused on those who could show me support and allowed myself to lean on them."

 You can find detailed supportive information and practical tips for partners, family, friends and carers in the Support chapter of our Resilience Kit.